Contents

 Data Adapter

-uses a DataAdapter as a bridge between the DataSet and the data source, which is the
+database.
+ADO.NET uses a DataAdapter as a bridge between the DataSet and the data source,

-underlying database.
-DataAdapter provides the Fill( ) method to retrieve data from
+which is the underlying database.
+DataAdapter provides the Fill( ) method to retrieve

+data source.
 This connection can be shared among different command objects.
-The DBCommand object
+The DBCommand

-allows you to send a command (typically a SQL statement or a stored procedure) to the
+object allows you to send a command (typically a SQL statement or a stored procedure) to

 but you can explicitly access these objects.

-architecture, ADO.NET uses a DataAdapter object to mediate between the DataSet object
+your database architecture, ADO.NET uses a DataAdapter object to mediate between the

-and the database.
-This decouples the DataSet from the database and allows a single
+DataSet object and the database.
+This decouples the DataSet from the database and allows

 Datasets Datasets are a fundamental part of the ADO.NET